We study the organization and function of the prefrontal cortex (PFC) and nucleus accumbens (NAc).

 Long-range circuits

-How do the PFC and NAc process inputs from the thalamus, cortex, amygdala and hippocampus?
-How do these diverse afferents contact and drive different types of excitatory and inhibitory cells?
-We study these networks using a combination of slice electrophysiology, optogenetics and 2-photon microscopy. |
+How do the PFC, NAc and thalamus process their diverse long-range inputs?
+How do different types of afferents contact and drive specific populations of excitatory and inhibitory cells?
+We study these networks using a combination of slice electrophysiology, 2-photon microscopy, and optogenetics. |

 Local circuits

 How do different cell types communicate with each other in the PFC and NAc?
-How do interneurons contact and inhibit projection neurons and shape circuit dynamics?
-We study these networks with electrophysiology and conditional optogenetics, using transgenics and viruses to target specific populations of cells. |
+How do interneurons contact and inhibit projection neurons to shape circuit dynamics?
+We study these networks with electrophysiology and conditional optogenetics, taking advantage of transgenics and viruses to target specific populations of cells. |

 Neuromodulation